maxvfischer/DIY-ai-art/README.md

 2. One cable slot in the bottom side panel for the electrical cable.

 Initially, the cable slots were only cut half way through the top and bottom panels.
-But I then realized (after I had assembled and painted everything), that it will look much better if I cut the cable slots all the way through and then glue a piece of MDF into the hole to cover up the redundant space.
+But I then realized (after I had assembled and painted everything ¯\(ツ)/¯), that it will look much better if I cut the cable slots all the way through and then glue a piece of MDF into the hole to cover up the redundant space.
 That's why the control box is painted in the images below.

 A caliper was used to measure the diameter of the cables.
 An extra ~1mm was then added to the slots for the cables to fit nicely.